-The Action will be implemented following the conclusion of a direct agreement (operating grant) for one year duration with the CEFTA Secretariat, on account of its technical competence and high degree of specialisation.
+The action is managed by the European Commission under direct management.
+The action will be implemented following the conclusion of a direct agreement (operating grant) for one year duration (April 2018- March 2019) with the CEFTA Secretariat, on account of its technical competence and high degree of specialisation.